romuro-pauliv/Introduction-to-Flask/flask-tutorial/README.md

 - `flaskr/`, a Python package containing your application code and files.
 - `tests/`, a directory containing test modules.
 - `venv/`, a Python virtual environment where Flask and other dependencies are installed.
-- Installation files teling Python how to install your project.
+- Installation files telling Python how to install your project.
 - Version control config, such as git.
 You should make a habit of using some type of version control for all your projects, no matter the size.
 - Any other project file you might add in the future.